SirKadogan/buzee-public/README.md

 We built a community around it so people actually shared their location, rated services and could report several events that could cause delays, for example.

-The project was cancelled after about a year of existence since we had trouble monetizing it and we were working full time.
+The project was cancelled after about two years of existence since we had trouble monetizing it and we were working full time.

 > :exclamation: Since this app was built for commercial use, the repository is private.
 Ask me if you want to checkout the code.